So, who am I?

 This blog is not a "Hollywood-Tell-All” nor is it a memoir.
 It’s just about a girl trying to figure out who she wants to be when she grows up… and maybe the meaning of life.
-Might be too ambitious, but dare to dream.
+Okay, maybe that is too ambitious, but dare to dream.

 (If you want to know origin story behind 52 Mondays read The Backstory.)

 I have 3 daughters.
 Ages ranging from 14-24, which might qualify me as an expert in hormonal imbalances and women’s issues.

 I am a wife, but also an ex-wife.
 Some people say that means I have “baggage."
 I like to think of it as “experience.”

 I am a dog owner.
 I have one small, very fluffy, little white dog.
 He is hopelessly spoiled.
 He barks too much and does not respond to simple commands.
 It’s my fault.
 I read all the books.
 I even hired a dog trainer, but I didn’t follow the instructions.
 My daughters refer to him as “the favorite child.”
 No comment.